 Explore beyond the Guidebook

-While travel guidebooks and tour guides do provide a wealth of information, their information is does not always capture all there is to see and do.
+While travel guidebooks and tour guides do provide a wealth of information, there is often more to see and do beyond the guide.

 - Speak to locals and discover hidden gems that no guidebook mentions.